Joining the Group

 Rehabilitation Engineering Lab

 Join us in revolutionizing brain imaging technologies and make it accessible for everyday use.
-Near-infrared imaging (NIRI) is an emerging technology that enables cost-effective and reliable brain measurements, helping to improve neurotherapies and brain health.
+Near-infrared imaging (NIRI) is an emerging technology that enables cost-effective and precise brain measurements, helping to improve neurotherapies and brain health.

 Labels